Azure-Samples/cognitive-services-speech-sdk/samples/js/browser/avatar/README.md

     * Azure Speech Resource
         * Region - the region of your Azure speech resource.
         * Subscription Key - the subscription key of your Azure speech resource.
+        * Enable Private Endpoint - If you check this, you need to fill EndPoint section below.
+        * EndPoint - the endpoint of your Azure speech resource, please follow [here](https://learn.microsoft.com/azure/ai-services/speech-service/speech-services-private-link) to get endpoint.
     * ICE Server
         * URL - the ICE server URL for WebRTC. e.g. `turn:relay.communication.microsoft.com:3478`.
 You can get the ICE server from ACS ([Azure Communication Services](https://learn.microsoft.com/azure/communication-services/overview)): you need follow [Create communication resource](https://learn.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) to create ACS resource, and then follow [Getting the relay configuration](https://learn.microsoft.com/azure/communication-services/quickstarts/relay-token?pivots=programming-language-python#getting-the-relay-configuration) to get ICE server URL, ICE server username, and ICE server credential.
 For ICE server URL, please make sure to use prefix `turn:`, instead of `stun:`.
         * IceServerUsername - the username of the ICE server, which is provided together with the ICE server URL (see above).